9 Things That Causes Water Pollution And Its Possible Solution

-Water is one of the basic needs of a human being.
-We use it to quench our thirst, give energy to our body, and wash our clothes, dishes, and other parts of our home.
+Water is one of humans' basic needs.
+We use it to quench our thirst, give our bodies energy, and wash our clothes, dishes, and other parts of our homes.
 Without water, we will die.

-As years passed, the population began to grow, and bodies of water become polluted.
-Water pollution occurs when vast bodies of water like groundwater, oceans, rivers, and lakes are contaminated with harmful chemicals and bacteria.
-This is due to the waste product directly thrown into the water.
+As years passed, the population began to grow, and bodies of water became polluted.
+Water pollution occurs when vast bodies of water, such as groundwater, oceans, rivers, and lakes, are contaminated with harmful chemicals and bacteria.
+This is due to waste products being directly thrown into the water.

-We need water to survive and do that, and we have to take several measures to save some of the resources that we have today.
+We need water to survive and take several measures to save some of our resources today.

-Thus, in this article, we will discuss the causes and effects of water pollution and some of the doable solutions we can start immediately.
+Thus, this article will discuss the causes and effects of water pollution and some of the doable solutions we can start immediately.

 Causes of Water Pollution